You Spin Me Round: The Birth, Life, Death, Resurgance and Survival of Vinyl

 Photo: Author

-By the 1950s , the 45 as it was marketed and became known, was the dominant vinyl medium.
-Even though it had a slow start and was confusing to some, by the time 1955 arrived, rock and roll hit, and 45s had become extremely popular.
-(4) They were reasonably priced at 65 cents and the more expensive ones at 95 cents, a price even a teenager could afford.
-And that is exactly where RCA aimed their product at, the new demographic known as the teenager.
+The 1950s saw the rise of the 45 as the dominant vinyl medium.
+Even though it had a slow start and was confusing to some, by the time 1955 arrived, rock and roll had hit, and 45s had become extremely popular.
+They were reasonably priced at 65 cents and the more expensive ones at 95 cents, a price even a teenager could afford.
+And that is precisely where RCA aimed their product: the new demographic known as teenagers.
 Millions were sold.
 By the end of the 1950s and into the 1960s, the 45 was the primary medium for pop and rock music.
-Any albums (12 inch LP records) that appeared within these genres consisted of a few hits and cover songs acting as filler.However, this shifted on a serious level in 1965.
+Any albums (12-inch LP records) that appeared within these genres consisted of a few hits and cover songs acting as filler.
+However, this shifted on a serious level in 1965.

 Or so everyone thought.

 Another catalyst that would contribute to the resurgence of vinyl was Record Store Day.
 Initially conceived in 2007, a group of small independent record store owners borrowed the idea from comic book stores and came up with a plan to save their stores.
 Record Store Day (RSD) was first launched in 2008 and promoted special, limited-run vinyl releases as a way to draw people back to their stores and away from big box stores.
-Although it was a slow beginning, the first RSD was successful enough to continue and carries on today world-wide with limited runs of David Bowie releases and many, many, many live concert releases that nobody needs to hear.
-Still, it was part of the perfect storm that, along with digital fatigue, hipster nostalgia brought vinyl records back in a way that nobody ever thought was possible.
+Although it was a slow beginning, the first RSD was successful enough to continue and carries on today worldwide with limited runs of David Bowie releases and many, many, many live concert releases that nobody needs to hear.
+Still, it was part of a perfect storm that, along with digital fatigue, hipster nostalgia, brought vinyl records back in a way that nobody ever thought was possible.

-It is the next two generations where we see something interesting occur.
+It is in the next two generations that we will see something intriguing occur.
 Millennials and Generation Z looked to the past to help identify themselves.
-This is important because up until 2000 or so, young people fought against the past and did everything within their power not to be associated with that past.
-This really marks the first time that a generation, in this case two generations, have looked to the past for their future.They did the opposite of whatever their parents did.
+This trend is important because, up until 2000 or so, young people fought against the past and did everything in their power not to be associated with it.
+This really marks the first time that a generation, in this case two generations, has looked to the past for their future.
+They did the opposite of whatever their.parents did.
 Millennials helped revive the return of vinyl by embracing analog.
 Since the dawn of digital in the late 1980s, analog and digital have fought a sonic battle for dominance.
 Millennials were the first to embrace both and show they could live side by side.

 So what has changed over the last 20 years?
-Streaming has moved from novelty to ubiquitous.
-Spotify has cornered the market for streaming but still offers lower than CD quality downloads.
+Streaming has moved from a novelty to being ubiquitous.
+Spotify has cornered the market for streaming but still offers lower-than-CD-quality downloads.
 The desire to own music has returned.
-This can be tied to social identity.
-Authenticity is important within any social construct and owning music, showing you put out real money, is a sign of being authentic.
+We can tie these changes to social identity.
+Authenticity is important within any social construct, and owning music, showing you put out real money, is a sign of being authentic.
 The urban landscape has changed as well.
-Coffee shops, micro breweries, and cafes began having a vinyl component where they have a large selection of records for patrons to choose to have played while drinking their lattes.
+Coffee shops, microbreweries, and cafes began offering a vinyl component, allowing patrons to choose from a large selection of records to be played while they enjoy their lattes.
 Of course, like so many other things, COVID changed the way we listened to music.
-Home systems came back into vogue, introducing the sound vinyl can give instead of streaming.(9) Vinyl has also become a viable form of art.
+Home systems came back into vogue, introducing the sound vinyl can give instead of streaming.
+Vinyl has also become a viable form of art.
 There are many who just buy records for their art aesthetic and do not even own a record player.
 It really is not just about the music anymore.
+I

 Sources: